dobachi/sparkProjectTemplate.g8/README.md

 # sparkProjectTemplate
 A [Giter8][g8] template for Scala Spark Projects.

+This is a fork of [holdenk's sparkProjectTemplate.g8](https://github.com/holdenk/sparkProjectTemplate.g8) I changed a version of Spark, Scala, and so on.
+(Because the original template seemed to be un-updated for a long time)

 ## What this gives you

 This template will bootstrap a new spark project with everyone's "favourite" wordcount example (modified for stop words).
 You can then replace the wordcount example as desired, and customize the Spark components your project needs.